API Access Management

 3. Under Integration, select API Access Management.

 To explore the API Access Management page, you must have Express or Creator API credentials.
 Click the + Create New ▾ drop-down button to display the Express Access Credential or Creator Access Credential options.
-These options open either the Create New Express Access Credential and Create New Creator Access Credential modals A modal is a window that appears on top of the content you are currently viewing..
+These options open the Create New Express Access Credential and Create New Creator Access Credential modals A modal is a window that appears on top of the content you are currently viewing..

 Create New Express Access Credential Modal